zapman449/monitorama_2016_notes/Mon07__Tackling.Alert.Fatigue__by_Caitie.McCaffrey.md

-* "When alerts are more often false than true, the on-call's sense of urgency in responding to alerts is diminished.... the simple burden of alerts desensitizes caregivers to alarms..."
+* "When alerts are more often false than true, the on-call's sense of urgency in responding to alerts is diminished.... the simple burden of alerts desensitizes the on-call to alerts..."
-* "When alerts are more often false than true, the nurses sense of urgency in responding to alerts is diminished.... the simple burden of alerts desensitizes caregivers to alarms..."
+* "When alarms are more often false than true, the nursing staff's sense of urgency in responding to alarms is diminished.... the simple burden of alerts desensitizes caregivers to alarms..."
 * Nurses were alerts too frequently to heart failure... so they ignored it.
+* and people died.
 * This is a people problem, not tech problem.
 * Ignored alerts -> unreliable systems -> unhappy customers
 * unplanned work -> inability to complete planned work -> less time to